oussamakami/alx-system_engineering-devops/README.md

 	prints the absolute path name of the current working directory
 # 1-listit
 	distplay the contents list of your current directory
+# 2-bring_me_home
+	change your working directory to your home directory